cheidru/e-commerce-RSS2024/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
 - [ ] I have added tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.

 ## Additional Notes